Protection

 Citrus trees have flexible branches and can withstand a few inches of snow without damage.
 Beyond that, it is advisable to shake the branches to lighten them and prevent them from breaking.

-Young shoots can suffer and burn in heavy frosts.
+Young shoots can suffer and burn in moderate frosts, from -1 or -2 degrees.

 The last fall growth, from October to November depending on the weather, will be particularly vulnerable.
 The shoots will bend and then mend, turning brown and then black.